jahid-razan/Dashboards/README.md

     * CASE 2 - Stock Magento <= Reorder Point: Products have reached the reorder point (or lower) and required to be ordered.

               * PRIMARY QTY = ORDER DAYS x AVG SALES
+              * In CASE 2 : For the products with minimum desired stock if the value from calculation (i.e. ORDER DAYS x AVG SALES) is less than the minimum desired stock then take the minimum desired stock.
+If the calculated qunatity is > minimum desired stock than take the calculated qty